Vikasnagar7492/backend-developer-php-wordpress-handson/README.md

       - A brief description of your project.
       - Instructions on how to run the project locally.
       - Are there any additional notes or features you implemented?

+10. **Requirements**
+    - Please make an effort to use custom PHP code instead of relying on WordPress built-in functions whenever it's feasible.
+    - Auth mechanisms are required like Basic auth/JWT do not use is_user_logged_in()

 ## FAQs

 Q: Where do I have to solve the assignment?

-A: Implement it on your local system or use any virtual server on cloud/VPS, etc. We will need this system again during the panel interview, so do not destroy your work.
+A: Implement it on your local system or use any virtual server on the cloud/VPS, etc. We will need this system again during the panel interview, so do not destroy your work.

 Q: Do I have to use a particular operating system?